cadet/CADET-SMB/README.md

 Of course, the examples can be modified of replaced by own models, operating conditions, and optimization routines.

 * How to write your own getParameter routine?
-* How to adopt another type of equilibrium isother models?
+* How to adopt other isotherm models?

 # Documentation